dart-archive/js-interop-deprecated/README.md

 -------

-The use of this library may result in a sizable increase in code size when compiled to JavaScript.
+The use of this library may result in a sizable increase in code size when compiled to JavaScript, because names cannot be minified.
 If the size of the generated JavaScript is a concern, use the [dart:js][dartjs] library.

 Documentation
 -------------